lelanthran/kubeka/SPECIFICATION.md

 # Specification for the Kubeka Continuous Delivery tool

+> **WARNING: This is still a Work-in-Progress**
+> As a *WIP*, what's in here might not be eventually implemented, and what
+> is eventually implemented might not be in here.

 ## OVERVIEW
 **Kubeka** is a small, simple CD tool for performing automated actions, such as testing, deployments, etc.